Frequently Asked Questions

 • Detailed traffic analyses will be undertaken during the planning stages, and any necessary infrastructure improvements required by the city will be incorporated in the design of the development.

-• There will be a turn lane and other improvements to Mahan Drive, and a new signal will likely be added, determined in consultant with the City of Tallahassee and FDOT.
+• There will likely be a turn lane and other improvements to Mahan Drive, and a new signal will likely be added, determined in consultant with the City of Tallahassee and FDOT.

 • The Northeast Gateway-Welaunee Boulevard connector, which is an intergovernmental-agency-funded project, is currently in the planning/design phases.
 This connector has been designed to improve connectivity and reduce traffic pressure throughout the transportation corridor in the area and will benefit northeast Tallahassee communities and residents, as well as The Heel.